brimdata/brimcap/docs/Custom-Brimcap-Config.md

 done
 ```

-> **Note:** The inclusion of `zq -i csv` in the pipeline works around a current
+> **Note:** The inclusion of `zq -i csv` in the pipeline works around a Brimcap
-> Brimcap limitation, such that only log formats auto-detected by the
+> limitation that only log formats auto-detected by the Zed platform can
-> Zed platform can be read.
+> currently be read.
 Therefore this call to `zq` turns the CSV into
 > ZNG, then the minimally-typed records in the ZNG are still enhanced by the
 > shaper configuration shown below.
 When either Brimcap is enhanced to allow
 > the explicit specification of input formats